Regularity estimates for convex functions in Carnot-Carath\'eodory spaces: Abstract

 \section{Abstract}

-We prove some regularity estimates for a class of convex functions in Carnot-Carath\'eodory spaces, generated by H\"ormander vector fields.
-Our approach relies on both the structure of metric balls induced by H\"ormander vector fields and upper estimates for subsolutions of sub-Laplacians.
+We prove some first order regularity estimates for a class of convex functions in Carnot-Carath\'eodory spaces, generated by H\"ormander vector fields.
+Our approach relies on both the structure of metric balls induced by H\"ormander vector fields and local upper estimates for the corresponding subharmonic functions.

 \footnoterule{